5monkeys/djedi-cms/djedi-react/README.md

 have already been run and as such won’t run again – including the `djedi.reportPrefetchableNode()` calls.
 So on a second render the server wouldn’t know that the `<HelpPopup />` could potentially be used.
-To avoid surprises, the same nodes should always returned to the browser.
+To avoid surprises, the same nodes should always be returned to the browser.

 `<HelpPopup>` might make DOM measurements to position the popup.
 In this case it is not safe to rely on the node content being available straight away – it might